 - Any receipts or bank statements required for certain deductions

 (Hi, it’s Bill.
-Being that I am self-employed, I also have to add up all my business expenses into different categories that I can deduct from my business profit.
+Being that I am self-employed, I also have to add up my business expenses into different categories that I can deduct from my business profit.
 I have hired an accountant to file my taxes the last four years, and he has had me list all my expenses into these 31 categories:)

 Standard List of Expense Categories For Self-employed people: